SavoBit/openstack_contrail-1912.32-_on_vmm/README.md

 ## IP Fabric configuration
 the DC fabric consist of vQFX (spine1, spine2, leaf1 and leaf2) and vMX.

-You can create your own configuration for the junos devices, or use the following example of [junos_config](junos_config/conf).
+You can create your own configuration for the junos devices for IP Fabric, or use the following examples of [junos_config](junos_config/conf).
 The IP fabric configuration is eBGP routing protocol and static for underlay.

 1. To access the devices directly from your workstation, you can copy the file [ssh_config](ssh_config) into your ~/.ssh/config.
 Don't forget to set the ip address of vmmgw to the ip address of the jump host
 ![access4](images/vmm_access4.png)
 ![access5](images/vmm_access5.png)